Richard Simmons: Personality

 Simmons used his energetic, loud, and motivational demeanor to encourage people to lose weight.
 His high energy level was always featured in his workout videos.
 His trademark attire was tank tops decorated with Swarovski crystals and candy-striped Dolphin shorts.

 Simmons interacted at a personal level with fans and people using his products.
 This began by personally answering fan mail he received as a cast member of General Hospital.
 As late as 2008, he personally answered emails and letters and made hundreds of phone calls each week to those who would seek his help.

 He claimed to have few friends, saying, "I don't have a lot to offer to one person.
 I have a lot to offer to a lot of people."
-Aside from his six Dalmatians and two maids, Simmons lived alone in Beverly Hills, California.
+Aside from six Dalmatians and two maids, Simmons lived alone in Beverly Hills.
 Although his persona inspired speculation about his sexual orientation, he never publicly addressed the subject.
-After his death in 2024, Jane Fonda stated she had last seen him for lunch at the Polo Lounge, when he was accompanied by his new boyfriend.
+After his death in 2024, Jane Fonda said she had last seen him for lunch at the Polo Lounge, when he was accompanied by a new boyfriend.

-In a 2012 interview with Men's Health, he was quoted:
+He told Men's Health in a 2012 interview:

 When the king gets depressed, he doesn't call for his wife or the cook.
-He turns to the little man with the pointed hat and says to the court jester "make me laugh".
-And I am that court jester.
+He turns to the little man with the pointed hat and says to the court jester "make me laugh"...
+I am that court jester.